amethon/www/_reflections/journal2.md

 >July 18, 1873

->Dear Jules,
+>Dear M. Verne,

 > I hope this letter finds you well.
-I am writing to you today to update you on the progress of our deep sea diving expedition to the abyssopelagia.
+I am writing to you today to update you on the progress of our deep sea diving expedition to Abyssopelagia.

 >As you know, we have been preparing for this journey for months, and I am pleased to report that we are now ready to set sail.
 The ship has been fully stocked with supplies and the crew is eager to embark on this adventure.

 >We are scheduled to depart in five days' time, and I wanted to take this opportunity to thank you for agreeing to join us as an observer and chronicler of the journey.
 Your expertise and knowledge of the deep sea will be invaluable to us, and I am confident that your presence on board will greatly enhance the success of the expedition.

->I am looking forward to setting sail and exploring the mysteries of the abyssopelagia.
+>I am looking forward to setting sail and exploring the mysteries of Abyssopelagia.
 I have no doubt that we will encounter many challenges and dangers on this journey, but with your help and the determination of the crew, I am confident that we will overcome them and return with tales of wonder and discovery that will astound the world.

 >I hope to see you on board soon.
 Until then,

->Captain Pierre
+>Captain Pierre Dubois

 I need to leave very soon